AceOfNitwits/PS-AnchorAPI/README.md

 # PowerShell Anchor-Api Module
 PowerShell module for managing Axcient Anchor via the v2 API

-🌟 ***Now with filesystem navigation***
+🌟 ***Now with filesystem navigation*** (see below)

+This module is designed to manage and administer all aspects of the Anchor system that are available through the API.
-Functions are PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects.
+Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects.

 # Usage

-Download the files in the Anchor-Api folder to a folder named Anchor-Api, in your $env:PSModulePath (usually %userprofile%\My Documents\WindowsPowerShell\Modules, or C:\Program Files\WindowsPowerShell\Modules, or C:\windows\system32\WindowsPowerShell\v1.0\Modules\).
+1. Download the files in the Anchor-Api folder to a folder named Anchor-Api, in your $env:PSModulePath (usually %userprofile%\My Documents\WindowsPowerShell\Modules, or C:\Program Files\WindowsPowerShell\Modules, or C:\windows\system32\WindowsPowerShell\v1.0\Modules\).

-Run `Import-Module Anchor-Api` to import the functions into your current session.
+1. Run `Import-Module Anchor-Api` to import the functions, classes, and variables into your current session.

+1. Sign in and try it out.
+   1. You'll probably want to start with `Get-AnchorOrg -Top`, which will return the top-level organization (yours).
+You can use that object as the key in other functions.
+   1. For example:

+   `$anchorTopOrg = Get-AnchorOrg -Top`

+   `$anchorTopOrg | Get-AnchorOrgChildren`

+   `#anchorTopOrg | Get-AnchorOrgMachines`

-To see the list of available commands, use `Get-Command -Module Anchor-Api`.
+- To see the list of available commands, use `Get-Command -Module Anchor-Api`.
-`Get-Help <command-name>` returns helpful info in some cases.
+- `Get-Help <command-name>` returns helpful info in some cases.
-Look at Anchor-BackupCheck.ps1 for examples.
+- Look at Anchor-BackupCheck.ps1 for examples.

 # Functions

 ## Authentication functions 🔑

+✅ Connect-AnchorApiSession

+  Gets an Oauth token from the API.
+You can supply `-Username` and `-Password` values from the command line, pipe a `[PSCredential]` object, or supply nothing, in which case the function will prompt you to supply credentials.

+✅ Disconnect-AnchorApiSession

+  Revokes the current Oauth token

+✅ Update-AnchorApiSession

+  Refreshes the Oauth token.
+This is handled automatically by the function calls as needed, but if you're building in automation and not going to call any functions for longer than the expiry period, you might want to do this manually.

 ✅ Get-AnchorOauthState